 Residential Security is a dedicated team within the Office of Residence Life and Housing that ensure safety and security in addition to customer service by uniformed staff.
-The team is comprised of full-time safety officers that provide 16 hours of coverage from 11 AM - 3 AM in Woodward, Scott, Shea, Durgin Halls and the Student Apartments.
-Additionally, student security officers offer 9 hours of coverage from 5pm - 2am in Crimson, Miles, DiNardo, Pope, Weygand, and Stonehouse Halls.
-The program is overseen by the Residence Life's Assistant Director of Residential Security, who collaborates with the Police Department to meet ongoing security needs of the residence hall community.
+The team is comprised of full-time safety officers that provide coverage in several residence halls during various hours during the day and night.
+The program is overseen by the Residence Life's Assistant Director of Residential Security, who collaborates with the Police Department to meet ongoing securityneeds of the residence hall community.